pipeops-dev/pipeops-docs/docs/projects/gitops.md

 1. Someone may have made manual changes
 2. Enable **Self Heal** to auto-correct drift
 3. Click **Sync** to reconcile

+### Sync Wave Timeout

+1. Check if the wave's resources are becoming healthy
+2. Increase the wave timeout in settings
+3. Verify resource dependencies are correct
+4. Check resource health probes and startup times

+### Drift Detection Not Working

+1. Verify drift detection is enabled in project settings
+2. Check if the scan interval is appropriate
+3. Ensure the cluster is accessible for scans
+4. Review ignored fields configuration

+### Preview Environment Not Created

+1. Verify webhooks are configured correctly
+2. Check if preview environments are enabled
+3. Ensure the PR branch has a valid `pipeops.yaml`
+4. Check cluster resources for preview quota limits

 ## Related Documentation